-Working closely with the owners of the skyscrapers and the City of Los Angeles, Trauschke will bring his vision to life in July 2015.
+Working closely with the owners of the skyscrapers and the City of Los Angeles, Trauschke will bring his vision to life on 4th of July 2016.

 “These Angels will create a sight that will be sure to focus the eyes of the world on the brilliant skyline of downtown Los Angeles in a whole new way.” – President, Sister Cities of Los Angeles, LA City Councilmember, Tom LaBonge.